The Animals: The Animals (1962–1966)

-The Animals formed in Newcastle upon Tyne during 1962 and 1963, when Burdon joined the Alan Price Rhythm and Blues Combo.
-The original lineup was Burdon (vocals), Price (organ and keyboards), Hilton Valentine (guitar), John Steel (drums), and Bryan "Chas" Chandler (bass).
+The Animals formed in Newcastle upon Tyne in 1962, when Eric Burdon joined the Alan Price Rhythm and Blues Combo.
+The original lineup was Burdon (vocals), Price (organ and keyboards), Hilton Valentine (guitar), Bryan "Chas" Chandler (bass), and John Steel (drums).

 Originally formed as the Alan Price Combo, they changed their name to the Animals.
 They were supposedly dubbed "animals" because of their wild stage act, and the name stuck.
 In a 2013 interview, Burdon denied this, stating that the name was a tribute to a friend known as "Animal" Hogg.
-In a 2021 interview, Steel affirmed that the name was given to them by Graham Bond.
+In a 2021 interview, Steel stated that the name was given to them by Graham Bond.

-The Animals performed fiery versions of the staple rhythm-and-blues repertoire, covering songs by artists such as Jimmy Reed, John Lee Hooker, and Nina Simone.
-Signed to EMI's Columbia label, their first single was a rocking version of the standard "Baby Let Me Follow You Down" (retitled "Baby Let Me Take You Home").
+The Animals performed fiery versions of the staple rhythm and blues repertoire, covering songs by artists such as Jimmy Reed, John Lee Hooker, and Nina Simone.
+Signed to EMI's Columbia label, their first single was "Baby Let Me Take You Home", a rock-based rewrite of the standard "Baby Let Me Follow You Down".

 In June 1964, the transatlantic number-one hit "The House of the Rising Sun" was released.
 Burdon's vocals and the particular arrangement, featuring Price's haunting organ riffs, created perhaps the first folk-rock hit.

 In October 1964, the Animals visited New York City for concert dates and an appearance on The Ed Sullivan Show.
 They were transported from the airport into Manhattan in a motorcade consisting of Sunbeam Alpine Series IV top-down convertibles with fashion models riding along.
 The Animals sang "I'm Crying" and "The House of the Rising Sun".
 In December, the MGM film Get Yourself a College Girl was released, featuring the Animals and the Dave Clark Five.
 The Animals sang the Chuck Berry song "Around and Around" in the film.